ccgus/lift/Lift Specification.md

 If no dpi key is present, the default value of {72,72} will be assumed.

 ### Vendor Specific Keys
 Any other keys placed in the image_attributes are not required and can either be ignored or used for vendor specific purposes.
-It is required that you prefix your keys with the name of your application so that application specific keys will not interfere  with future versions of the lift spec.
+It is required that you prefix your keys with the bundle id / reverse domain name of your application so that application specific keys will not interfere with future versions of the lift spec.
 For example, Acorn stores a setting for the blend mode of it's grid.
-This key is stored as 'acorn.gridBlendMode'
+This key is stored as 'com.flyingmeat.acorn.gridBlendMode'

 # layers